Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Introduction

 To answer our two research questions, we introduce \textsc{MultiQ}, a new silver standard benchmark for basic open-ended question answering comprising 27,400 test prompts across 137 typologically diverse languages.
 We create \textsc{MultiQ} by compiling 200 English questions that are simple yet realistic and diverse, and translating them automatically to 136 other languages.
 We evaluate QA accuracy on \textsc{MultiQ} using a GPT-4 classifier and language fidelity using GlotLID \citep{kargaran2023glotlid}. \textsc{MultiQ} is a silver standard because automated translation and evaluation introduce some noise into the results.
 However, we validate through expert annotation that this noise is likely small, thus demonstrating that \textsc{MultiQ} can provide valuable evidence on basic multilingual capabilities.
 Concretely, we use \textsc{MultiQ} to make four main findings:

-\begin{enumerate} \itemsep0em \item \textbf{Language Fidelity}: While some open models (e.g.\ Llama2) mostly respond in English regardless of the input language, other models (e.g.\ Mistral) respond faithfully despite their intended use being monolingual. \item \textbf{QA Accuracy}: On \textsc{MultiQ}, all models tend to perform best in English, with some performing similarly well in up to 20 other languages (e.g. Mixtral).
-Across models, there is a long tail of languages with very poor accuracy. \item \textbf{Interaction}: Increased language fidelity may positively impact answer accuracy, given that model answers in the same language as prompted tend to be more accurate. \item \textbf{Explanation}: With regard to the tokenization strategy of models for different languages, models tend to achieve higher accuracy on languages they can tokenize into subwords instead of characters or ASCII tokens. \end{enumerate}
+\begin{enumerate} \itemsep0em \item \textbf{Language Fidelity}: While some open models (e.g.\ Llama2) mostly respond in English regardless of the input language, other models (e.g.\ Mistral) respond faithfully despite their intended use being monolingual. \item \textbf{QA Accuracy}: On \textsc{MultiQ}, all models tend to perform best in English, with some performing similarly well in up to 20 other languages (e.g.\ Mixtral).
+Across models, there is a long tail of languages with very poor accuracy. \item \textbf{Positive Interaction}: Increased language fidelity appears to positively impact answer accuracy, since model answers that match the prompt language tend to be more accurate. \item \textbf{Tokenization as (Partial) Explanation}: Models tend to achieve higher accuracy on languages they can tokenize into subwords instead of characters or ASCII tokens. \end{enumerate}